Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 PSExec
 ---
 This first Impacket tool we'll discuss is PSExec.
 PSExec allows users to connect to remote machines and execute commands over a named pipe.
-The named pipe is established through a binary file that's written to the ADMIN$ share on the remote machine.
+The named pipe is established through a binary file that's written to the ADMIN$ share on the remote machine by utilizing SVCManager.

-Once the binary file is written to the ADMIN$ share, SVCManager is called on the remote machine to create a new service pointing to the binary file.

 You can imagine this step as running: `sc create [serviceName] binPath= "C:\Windows\[uploaded-binary].exe"`.